connor-roberts/100-days-of-code/README.md

 Today's post is more bookmark than log.

 I found a few minutes to start playing with the Fetch API.
-Below are two examples, retrieving text and an image and adding them to a page.
+Below are two examples, retrieving a random phrase and a static image, and then adding them to a page.

 ```javascript
 // TEXT